Customizing the behavior of cached fields

 In summary, the Book.author

-policy above allows the cache to safely merge the author
+policy above enables the cache to intelligently merge all of the author

 .